vlitzke/jekyll-theme-prologue/reading-list.md

 Here are some notable books I have read (judge me all you want):

+- Ansari, Aziz: *Modern Romance: An Investigation*
-- Atwood: Margaret: *The Handmaid's Tale*
+- Atwood, Margaret: *The Handmaid's Tale*
 - Auster, Paul: *Oracle Night*
 - Bregman, Rutger: *Utopia for Realists*
 - Cline, Ernest: *Ready Player One*